EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-2/index.md

 - Brian Crower stage 2 NAs
 - Toda spec Bs

-I didn't consider ITR cams because the prices for them have gone too high IMO.
-A used set on Ebay runs about $600 now and puts you into the same price range as aftermarket cams.
-If I had stayed stock internals I would have likely gone with them since they're known to clear the stock pistons.
+I didn't consider ITR cams because the prices have gone too high IMO.
+A used set on Ebay runs about $600 now and that puts you into the same price range as aftermarket cams.
+If I had stayed stock internals I would have likely gone with them since they're known to clear the stock B20 pistons.

 Of the four aftermarket options listed above I ended up settling on the Skunk2 tuner 2s.
 I felt they were the best option due to price, availability, and that they've been proven to make good gains in similar builds while also maintaining a normal idle.